-Pantone describe Ultra Violet as complex, contemplative and provocative.
+Pantone describes Ultra Violet as complex, contemplative and provocative.
 It communicates ingenuity, originality and a kind of visionary thinking that is highly suggestive of the future.
 With its echoes of the infinite night sky, it speaks of the mysteries of the universe and our fascination with what lies ahead.
 So, how might you incorporate it into your office environment?

 If you’re feeling particularly bold, you might choose to paint an entire room in Ultra Violet.
-To make sure this doesn’t become overpowering, however, make sure that you balance out the colour with sublime oceanic blues, warming oranges or soft wood finishes, creating an overall majestic look.
+To make sure this doesn’t become overpowering, however, make sure that you balance out the colour with sublime oceanic blues, warming oranges or softwood finishes, creating an overall majestic look.

 Ultra Violet is arguably at its best, however, when it’s used more sparingly.
 It’s particularly good for drawing attention to some of the less used sections of the office.
-An accent of ultra violet in your flooring, sound masking panels or upholstery will draw your staff or visitors towards these spaces.
+An accent of ultraviolet in your flooring, sound masking panels or upholstery will draw your staff or visitors towards these spaces.

-As it is tied to ingenuity and creative thinking, Ultra Violet works particularly well in meeting rooms and conference rooms.
+As it is tied to the ingenuity and creative thinking, Ultra Violet works particularly well in meeting rooms and conference rooms.
 It also pairs beautifully and dynamically with blue, so it can be used with great success in roof gardens or rooms with lots of large wraparound windows.

 Ultimately, with a colour that’s so closely associated with playfulness and inventiveness, you’re limited only by your own imagination.
 So be creative and we’re sure your business will reap the rewards.
 If you’d like some help figuring out how you can incorporate 2018’s colour of the year into your office space, please give us call at Flow on 01922 453 488.